barotto/test386.asm/README.md

 should be disabled before comparing memory dumps by setting TEST_UNDEF equ to 0.

 In the following example I'll use **Bochs** as a reference.
-**Beware**: this is just an example, I cannot guarantee that Bochs is bug free.
+Please note that this is just an example and I cannot guarantee that Bochs is bug free.

 I'll use commands and tools commonly found in Linux and other UNIX-like systems.
 I'm sure you can find similar tools for Windows, possibly with a GUI.